 Carcross was originally called caribou crossing by prospectors.
 Indeed, twice a year, large herds of caribou reached this junction point between Bennett and Nares lakes during their migration.
 The city was renamed Carcross in 1902 with the support of Bishop Bompas who was frustrated to not receive mail (other Caribou crossing cities existed in British Columbia and Alaska).

 Welcome to one of the oldest communities of the Yukon, Carcross!
-These painted building are hosting the visitor center, shops and restaurants.
-Lot of tourists are coming by rail or bus.
+These painted buildings are hosting the visitor center, shops, and restaurants.
+A lot of tourists are coming by rail or bus.
 We stopped there for a pleasant lunch before walking in town.

 Saint Saviour’s Anglican Church